kamialie/education/docker/README.md

 Provide defaults for an executing container, can include an executable or can omit exec, but specify **ENTRYPOINT** as well; if **CMD** is used to provide defaults to **ENTRYPOINT**, both should be with the JSON array format; can be only one **CMD** in Dockerfile; doesnt execute anything at build time; if arguments are specified on docker run, then they will override the default in **CMD**

+Should almost always be used in exec form (like **CMD** ["apache2", "-DFOREGROUND"]), in most other cases should be given an interactive shell, such as bash, python and perl, so that docker run -it python would will get user dropped into usable shell.
+In rare cases should be used as params to **ENTRYPOINT**

 #### ENTRYPOINT
 - **ENTRYPOINT** [_"exec", "param1", "param2"_](exec form, preferred)
 - **ENTRYPOINT** command param1 param2 (shell form)

 Configure container that will run as exec; both **CMD** and **ENTRYPOINT** define what commands executed when running a container; command line arguments to docker run \<image\> will be appended after all elements in an exec form **ENTRYPOINT** and override all **CMD** elements; only last **ENTRYPOINT** will have an effect

+Can be used in combination with a helper script, allowing it to work just like in combination with **CMD** - having default and particular behaviour.
+Script uses the _exec_ Bash command so that the final running application becomes the container's PID 1, allowing to receive any Unix signals

+	#!/bin/bash
+	set -e
+	if [ "$1" = 'postgres' ]; then
+	    chown -R postgres "$PGDATA"
+	    if [ -z "$(ls -A "$PGDATA")" ]; then gosu postgres initdb
+	    fi
+	    exec gosu postgres "$@"
+	fi
+	exec "$@"

 #### EXPOSE
 - **EXPOSE** _\<port\>_ [_<port>/protocol>..._]